Skip to main content

 The head submits a report on pedagogical supervision, including findings from internal inspections, in a given school year to the teaching council.
 Findings are not published, but they should be used to improve school performance and are taken into consideration in external inspections.

 A performance appraisal linked to the promotion to the grade of chartered teacher (the second and highest professional promotion grade) is conducted at the request of an appointed teacher who intends to apply for promotion.
-Such an appraisal is not described as mandatory in the legislation, but at least a Very Good grade received in the appraisal is one of the preconditions for promotion.
-An appraisal covers 3 preceding years of work.
+Such an appraisal is not described as mandatory in the legislation, but at least a Very Good grade received in the appraisal is one of the preconditions for promotion (for details about promotion, see Chapter 9.2.9).
+An appraisal covers 3 years of work preceding the appraisal.

-Performance appraisal which is not linked to promotion is not mandatory.
+In other cases performance appraisal is not mandatory.
 As stated in the legislation, it can be carried out at any time, but not earlier that a year after the previous appraisal.
 An appraisal is initiated by the school head or conducted at the request of:

 • the teacher concerned;

-• the pedagogical supervision body (the Head of the REA in most cases);
+• the pedagogical supervision body (the Head of the REA, for most nursery schools and schools );

-• the body administering a given school (a commune in most cases);
+• the body administering a given school (a local government unit, for most nursery schools and schools );

 • the school council (composed of the school’s teachers and pupils and their parents);

-• the parents’ council (composed of representatives of parents of all pupils in the school).
+• the parents’ council (composed of representatives of parents of all pupils).

 Scope and criteria of performance appraisal